Articles > Healthcare > What is health information technology?

 BLS Occupational Employment Projections, 2022-2032 is published by the U.S. Bureau of Labor Statistics.
 This data reflects BLS’ projections of national (not local) conditions.
 These data points are not specific to University of Phoenix students or graduates.

-Is a career in health information technology right for you?
+Is a career in health information technology a good fit?

 Health information technology careers are ideal for people who want to be involved in medical care without having direct contact with patients.
 Though they do not provide direct care, health information technology professionals are integral to the healthcare process.

-You might choose this career path if you are interested in a career that requires technical knowledge, such as medical coding or computer programming.
+A student might choose this career path if they are interested in a career that requires technical knowledge, such as medical coding or computer programming.

 Applications analysts and other information systems managers who work in medical settings need technical skills, but they also must be able to communicate with healthcare providers, both to learn about their IT support needs and to show them how to use computer systems and applications.

-Finally, all health IT careers require postsecondary education, so it’s important to choose the degree program that’s right for you.
+Finally, all health IT careers require postsecondary education, so it’s important to choose the degree program that’s right fit.

 ABOUT THE AUTHOR